-On 2-UP models, the operator is responsible for the safety of his passenger.
+The operator is responsible for the safety of his passenger.
 In doubt, disembark him before riding over obstacles.
 Always remember that the vehicle handling and stability may be affected when riding with a passenger.

 When you go over obstacles, always follow proper procedures as described in this Operator's Guide.